 GUIDELINES AND RECOMMENDATIONS FOR BIOLOGY MAJORS

 1) Consult the Biology Department Student Handbook see the most recent copy of the course rotation schedule (http://www.elon.edu/e-web/academics/elon_college/biology/handbook/24rotation.xhtml) to consider a four-year course of study, then meet with your Biology Department advisor to discuss your plan.
-This plan will serve as a guidepost, not an inflexible schedule.
+This plan will serve as a flexible guide.
 It will help you to look ahead with an eye to avoiding future scheduling problems.
 This approach becomes especially important for fitting in courses that are not offered every semester or every year.
 It will also help you consider the possibility of spending a semester abroad.
 This basic plan can be revised from year to year, but it will serve to keep you on track.

 2) Keep in touch with your advisor throughout the year so you can be aware of any scheduling changes that are being planned for the following semester or year which might affect you.
 Success favors the prepared mind.

 3) Tips for planning your 4 years academically

 4) Choose your General Studies requirements wisely.
 Do not view them as courses to get out of the way.
 You should choose courses that satisfy your intellectual appetites outside the sciences.
 These courses should help you to develop an expanded worldview.
 They can also provide a welcome change of pace in a semester packed with science courses.
 You can also choose to pursue a minor that complements your interest in biology.
 For example, a psychology minor would add a new perspective for students interested in animal behavior, and a sociology or anthropology minor would be appropriate for for those interested in the evolution of humans.
 Students interested in wildlife biology and conservation should consider a minor in statistics, math or computer science.